python/devguide/committing.rst

 Differences with ``svnmerge``
 '''''''''''''''''''''''''''''

-If you are coming from SVN, you might be surprised by how Mercurial works.
+If you are coming from Subversion, you might be surprised by how Mercurial works.
 Despite its name, ``svnmerge`` is different from ``hg merge``: while ``svnmerge`` allows to cherrypick individual revisions, ``hg merge`` can only merge whole lines of development in the repository's :abbr:`DAG (directed acyclic graph)`.